 But the hardest-working stock brokers today aren’t human at all.
 They’re the digital platforms — online stock brokers — that have dramatically simplified, sped up, and reduced the cost of retail investing since the early days of the Internet.

 Due to their low cost and simplicity, online stock brokers are the preferred portfolio management vehicles for individual investors without vast amounts of capital at their disposal.
 As with the human brokers they’ve supplanted, they’re not all alike, which makes choosing the right online broker for your investing strategy and goals all the more important.

 This list features the top online brokers on the market today.
 Many offer both self-directed and managed investing options, while others focus on one or the other.
 Most cost significantly less than full-service wealth managers.
 Many charge no commissions on self-directed trades.
 All are worthy of your trust whether you’re a novice investor or a seasoned pro looking to give your money more room to grow.

 Best Online Stock Brokers

 These are among the best online stock brokers for U.S.-based retail investors.
-They include traditional online brokerages such as TD Ameritrade and Fidelity, hybrid money management apps like M1 Finance and Acorns, and newer entrants from popular online banks and lenders, such as Ally Invest and SoFi Invest.
+They include traditional online brokerages such as TradeStation, TD Ameritrade and Fidelity, hybrid money management apps like M1 Finance and Acorns, and newer entrants from popular online banks and lenders, such as Ally Invest and SoFi Invest.

 Vanguard is a storied online stock broker with two distinct options: a brokerage that facilitates self-directed or advisor-assisted portfolio construction and an in-house advisory service (Vanguard Personal Advisor Services) that offers comprehensive financial planning and fully customized portfolios.
 Vanguard Personal Advisor Services is extremely affordable for a full-service financial advisory shop, with advisory fees topping out at just 0.30% AUM — less than a third of the national average.